-Why Greece is the most wanted sailing destination for catamaran rental worldwide?
+Why Greece is the most wanted destination for catamaran rentals worldwide?

 The Islands of Greece

 are magnificient and authentic

 .
 You can cross the whole Aegean Archipelago

 , Sporades and Dodecanese Islands just by hopping from one island to another

 .
 Distances between the main island ports are often less than 30 seamiles.
 Especially the Cyclades, with the renowned islands Santorini

 , which many sailors nowadays consider a paradise because this is the kind of escape and experience they were comming for.
 In such sailing destinations, it is a great decision to charter a catamaran yacht.